shinyagroove/LoL-Esports-ML/README.md

 Our final choice of model is: **Random Forest**

-`Accuracy improvement`:
-**training set 0.00958282381, test set 0.00950051735**
+> Accuracy improvement: training set 0.00958282381, test set 0.00950051735

 Although the improvement in accuracy is marginal compared to our baseline model, it is still a slight improvement.

+### Confusion Matrix of Random Forest

+By observing the confusion matrix of our random forest model, we notice that support is the easiest popsition to predict correctly, mid and top combination is the hardest to predict correctly.

+<iframe src="assets/confusion.html" width=1040 height=720 frameBorder=0></iframe>
 ---

 ## Fairness Analysis

 X: Frequently Played Champions
 Y: Less Frequently Played Champions

 We will define frequently played champion as champion that is played more than the median number of games played by each champion, less frequently played champion will be less than or equal to median.